jeffreyevans/spatialEco/README.md

 	for creating pseudo-  absences and sub-sampling, polygon and point-distance structural metrics, auto-logistic model, sampling models, cluster optimization and statistical exploratory tools.

+The spatialEco package was archived on CRAN due to a dependency change of lwgeom in sf.
+This has been corrected and a new version subbmited to CRAN on 2023/13/11 however, they are treating it as a new submission so it may take up to three weeks for it to be back up on the CRAN repository.
+In the meantime, you can install the GitHub development version of from R-Universe (see instructions below)

 I jumped to a major release and pushed the version to 2.0-0.
 All spatial functions are now using the `sf` and `terra` packages due to `sp`, `rgeos`, `rgdal`, `maptools` and `raster` being retired.
 Sorry